sensu/sensu-docs/content/sensu-go/5.13/sensuctl/reference.md

 ## Interacting with Bonsai

-Sensuctl supports fetching asset definitions directly from [Bonsai](34) and checking for outdated assets.
+Sensuctl supports both installing asset definitions directly from [Bonsai](34) and checking your Sensu backend for outdated assets.

 ### Usage